+Importantly, a fundamental limitation of both reactive empirical potentials and standard MLIPs is that they are generally only trained for only one or a few specific materials systems due to computational limitations.
+As a result, they cannot be applied within a single unified framework to model MoS$_2$ with varied dopant chemistries and concentrations.
+This lack of a unified framework not only restricts the ability to explore the full design space needed for materials exploration and optimization, but also inhibits the use of MD for addressing fundamental scientific questions about how different dopants modify the material properties of MoS$_2$ at an atomic scale across compositions.

-Recently, researchers have started using machine learning interatomic potentials (MLIP) to study MoS$_2$ systems \cite{Zhao2024-hn, Kety2024-zx,Flototto2025-fn}.
-MLIPs are rapidly emerging as transformative approaches that bridge the accuracy-efficiency gap between DFT and MD.
-Recent advances include deep neural network potentials trained on DFT data that achieve near-quantum accuracy while enabling simulations of thousands of atoms over extended timescales \cite{Frohlking2024-yv}.
-One of the most recent and advances in the field of MLIPs is Meta’s Universal Model for Atoms (UMA), a family of machine-learning interatomic potential trained on half a billion unique 3D atomic structures spanning molecules, materials, and catalysts \cite{Wood2025-it}.
-The UMA small and UMA medium variants utilize a novel mixture-of-linear-experts architecture, activating only a fraction of parameters for each atomic structure, which greatly enhances computational efficiency.
-UMA medium has 1.4 billion total parameters but activates only about 50 million per simulation, delivering higher accuracy with moderate additional cost, while UMA small has 150 million parameters with 6 million active parameters, which prioritizes speed and resource efficiency, achieving competitive accuracy on nearly all core tasks \cite{Wood2025-it}.
+Recently, universal MLIPs trained on large DFT datasets containing elements and compounds spanning the periodic table have been developed.
+One such universal MLIP is META's Universal Model for Atoms (UMA), a family of machine-learning interatomic potential trained on half a billion unique 3D atomic structures spanning molecules, materials, and catalysts \cite{Wood2025-it}.
+Two sizes of the models are publicly available, the UMA small and UMA medium variants.
+UMA medium has 1.4 billion total model parameters and has a slower inference speed compared to UMA small which has 150 million total model parameters.
+Both models utilize a novel mixture-of-linear-experts architecture, activating only a fraction of parameters for each atomic structure, which greatly enhances computational efficiency \cite{Wood2025-it}.
 Both models are open-source and perform comparably or better than task-specific potentials, enabling large-scale, high-fidelity MD simulations across diverse chemical domains without finetuning.
-However, ML potentials have not yet been applied to computational studies of doped MoS$_2$ systems.
+Thus, these universal MLIPs could complement experiments by enabling systematic studies of dopant incorporation, concentration-dependent behavior, and the influence of deposition parameters or methods.
+They could also support the development of high throughput approaches for exploring dopant compositions and tuning target properties.
+But, before that, their accuracy specifically for doped MoS{$_2$} must be evaluated.